Shipton Moyne: History

-The present building, erected in 1864, replaced a church with a record going back to Norman times.
+The present Church of England parish church, erected in 1864, replaced a church with a record going back to Norman times.
 Part of the north aisle and the porch were preserved, together with the Eastcourt Chapel on the south side and part of the nave, the central tower being demolished and the nave extended to form an enlarged chancel.
 A south aisle was constructed with a new tower at the south-west corner providing a belfry and entrance.
+The church was designated as Grade II* listed in 1954.

 The list of rectors goes back to 1297; in the 19th century the church was served by curates.
 The former church is recorded in engravings and photographs.

 Alexander Hore-Ruthven, 1st Lord Gowrie and his wife are buried in the churchyard.
 Lord Gowrie was the 20th Governor of South Australia from 15/05/1928 to 26/04/1934.
 From 15/01/1935 to 23/01/1936 he was the 27th Governor of New South Wales and from 23/01/1936 to 30/01/1945 he was Governor-General of Australia; to date the longest-serving governor general.